 - The assistant can also begin the retrieval by compressing testis and epididymis gently.
 If there is no flow anymore, then the retrieved fluid is flushed back via a system by using human tubal fluid and then forwarded to the IVF team who are also present in the lab.

 - The fluid is then examined carefully under the microscope immediately for assessing the sperm count as well as its motility.
 Until the optimal sperm quality is not obtained, sequential micropunctures are performed.

 - Optimally, there is 100 X 106 sperm with good motility is retrieved by using the MESA method.

 c.
-Procedure of Extracting Sperms from Efferent Ductules During MESA
+The procedure of Extracting Sperms from Efferent Ductules During MESA

 - Fluid can also be retrieved from efferent ductules with the help of micropuncture procedure if optimal sperm quality is not found in the epididymis body.

 - The efferent ductules arise from the testis’s superior pole that is just above the testicular vessels.

 - The operating surgeon along with the assistant adjusts the testicles properly.
 The surgeon performs it with the help of incising the tunic at the intersection of testis and epididymis to expose the efferent ductile.

 - In this process, the caput epididymis is dissevered bluntly of the testis.
 Once the required fluid is collected, the punctured sites are then closed along with the tunic incisions.

 - For avoiding any inflammation and adhesions, which can complicate the future explorations, the tunica vaginal is is then closed in a watertight fashion.
 The samples are then taken to the laboratory where they are subjected to centrifugation; swim up and for sedimentation process for removing any debris, blood products, and macrophages.